mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-19.md

 console.log(youngUsers); // ['Alok', 'Ashish', 'Ankit']

+-> The chained function call first uses filter() to create a new array containing users with age less than 30, and then uses map() on this filtered array to extract and return an array of their first names.

 // Implement the same logic using the reduce method.

 const output = users.reduce((acc, curr) => {